mechmotum/mechmotum.github.io/content/pages/about.rst

-The TU Delft Bicycle Lab is a research lab in the `Biomechatronics & Human-Machine Control Group`_ of the `BioMechanical Engineering Department`_ at `Delft University of Technology`_ led by `Jason K. Moore`_ and `Arend L.
+The TU Delft Bicycle Lab is a research lab in the `Biomechatronics & Human-Machine Control Group`_ of the `BioMechanical Engineering Department`_ at `Delft University of Technology`_ led by `Jason K. Moore`_.
+Our research is centered around the science and engineering of bicycles and spans the following
-Schwab`_.
-Our research is centered around the science and engineering of bicycles and spans the following themes:
+themes:

 - single track vehicle dynamics, handling, and control
 - improving design of bicycles and other human powered vehicles